What Is an FDD? The Complete Guide for Franchise Buyers (2026)

 How much does it cost to have an attorney review an FDD?

-A comprehensive FDD review by a qualified franchise attorney typically costs between $2,000 and $5,000, depending on the complexity of the franchise system and the depth of analysis required.
+A full FDD review by a qualified franchise attorney typically costs between $2,000 and $5,000, depending on the complexity of the franchise system and the depth of analysis required.
 While this is a significant expense, it is a small fraction of the total franchise investment and can prevent costly mistakes.

 When is a franchisor required to provide an FDD?